Make a To-Don’t Do List

 • Don’t feel guilty about my daughter not having a birthday party this year

 • Don’t get involved in a book club

 We get so wrapped up about Getting Stuff Done, or about defining our value in our accomplishments, our busyness.
 But is that really what life’s all about?
-Crossing off a to-do list isn’t a bad thing, but this isn’t the core of our life’s meaning, what really makes up the sum purpose of our days.
+Crossing off a to-do list isn’t a bad thing, but this isn’t the core of our life’s meaning, what really makes up the purpose of our days.

-So notice what you don’t want to accomplish, just as much as you do.
+Notice what you don’t want to accomplish, just as much as you do.
 And if it’s hard for you to even think of what you don’t want to do, ask yourself if you’re trying to do too much—or, at least feel like you’re supposed to do more than what you are.

 Because it’s perfectly okay—no, it’s AWESOMELY okay—that you don’t do stuff.
 Really.